 Mrs Celebuski works regularly with the Auckland Philharmonic Orchestra and the New Zealand Symphony Orchestra and performs in the Antipodes Percussion Project, part of the APO Schools' Partnership programme.

-Mrs Brinkman studied performance music at the University of Auckland, and has been a member of the Auckland Philharmonic Orchestra for 35 years.
+Mrs Brinkman studied performance music at the University of Auckland, and was a member of the Auckland Philharmonia Orchestra for 35 years.
 She taught bassoon at the University of Auckland for 20 years.

 Mrs Brinkman has taught secondary students, both privately and in schools, for most of her professional career, with many students going on to study music at at tertiary level themselves.

 Mr Close has obtained degrees in Music (BMus in Performance), Politics (BA Hons) and Town Planning (Master of Planning Practice).
-Since 1995 he has held the position of sub-principal trombone with the Auckland Philharmonic Orchestra.
+He held the position of sub-principal trombone with the Auckland Philharmonia Orchestra from 1995-2018.

-Mr Close is a founding member of BonaNZa trombone quartet and Aucktet (an Auckland-based trombone octet) and regularly assists various amateur music groups in Auckland.
+Mr Close was a founding member of BonaNZa trombone quartet and Aucktet (an Auckland-based trombone octet) and regularly assists various amateur music groups in Auckland.

-In addition, Mr Close has for over 20 years taught a range of brass instruments at many Auckland schools and has been Music Director of the Kumeu Brass band since 2012, leading them to the National D Grade Championship title in 2015.
+In addition, Mr Close has for over 30 years taught a range of brass instruments at many Auckland schools and has been Music Director of Kumeu Brass, Auckland City Brass, Takapuna Youth Brass and Acting MD of the RNZAF Base Auckland Band.

 A passionate performer and teacher, Mr Wells currently holds the role of 2nd Horn with the Auckland Philharmonia Orchestra.
 In addition to maintaining a regular teaching schedule, he hosts the Horn Hang program connecting horn players throughout Auckland.